Satisfactory Academic Progress

 Financial aid warning/academic probation would be the result during the first review period after which a student fails either of the standards mentioned above.
 If a student is placed on financial aid warning, financial aid eligibility will continue for that warning period.

-A student who fails to achieve good academic standing after a financial aid warning period will be suspended from the University unless an appeal is submitted and approved.
-Appeals may be granted in cases of extenuating circumstances such as, but not limited to; illness or injury of the student; the death of a relative; family difficulties, such as divorce or illness, interpersonal problems, difficulty balancing school and work, athletics, and family responsibilities; or financial difficulties that may affect a student’s ability to achieve SAP.
+A student who fails to achieve good academic standing after a warning period will be suspended from the University unless an appeal is submitted and approved.
+Appeals may be granted in cases of extenuating circumstances such as illness, family emergencies, etc., that may affect a student’s ability to achieve SAP.

 A student without a successful appeal will be suspended.